chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ## Reason for Application

-### Question

-- Why are you interested in this position?
+> - Why are you interested in this position?
-- What attracts you to this Frontend Developer position?
+> - What attracts you to this Frontend Developer position?
-- What made you apply to our company?
+> - What made you apply to our company?
-- Why do you want to work for our company?
+> - Why do you want to work for our company?
-- How do you see yourself fitting into our team?
+> - How do you see yourself fitting into our team?

-### Answer

 That's a great question.
 This role at Sungrow really appeals to me for a few key reasons.